-The following advice is taken from 'A briefing paper on Ramadan' Published January 2019
+The following advice is taken from 'A briefing paper on Ramadan' Published January 2020

-- In Newham we have two main denominations of Muslims Sunni and Shi'a.
-The vast majority of our Muslim pupils in Newham schools are Sunni.
-Both groups of Muslims use the same Qur'an, but there are differences in the way they practice their religion.
-In Newham where we have Muslim people from a variety of continents and countries these differences are cultural as well as scriptural, at times.
-Knowing a Muslim family's heritage can help a school understand differences in the ways in which individuals practice their religion. - Fasting (sawm) during the twenty-nine or thirty days of Ramadan is one of the basic duties of Islam for all Muslim people.
+- In Newham we have four main denominations/groups of Muslim people Sunni, Shi'a, Ismaili and Ahmadiyya.
+The vast majority of Muslim pupils in our schools are Sunni.
+All groups of Muslims use the same Qur'an, but there are variations in the way they practice their religion.
+In Newham where we have Muslim people from a variety of continents and countries these differences are cultural as well as scriptural/doctrinal, at times.
+Knowing a Muslim family's heritage can help a school understand differences in the ways in which individuals practice their religion, and understand that not all Muslims will all do exactly the same thing. - Fasting (sawm) during the twenty-nine or thirty days of Ramadan is one of the basic duties of Islam for all Muslim people.
 These duties for Sunni Muslims are called 'pillars' in that they support and strengthen a Muslim's life as do pillars in a building.
 The other pillars for Sunni Muslims are: the declaration of faith, prayer/worship five times daily, paying a portion of wealth to charitable causes and making the pilgrimage to Makkah once in your lifetime.
 Fasting is the fourth pillar and is seen as an act of worship.
-For Shi'a Muslims fasting is one of the ten obligatory acts they must follow. - During the daylight hours of Ramadan, Muslims are supposed to refrain from eating, drinking (including water) and sexual activity.
+For Shi'a Muslims fasting is one of the ten obligatory acts they must follow, and this is also true for Ahmadiyya Muslims. - In 2023 Ramadan will run between 22nd March to 21st April. - During the daylight hours of Ramadan, adult Muslims are to refrain from eating, drinking (including water) and sexual activity.
 It is a time when they try to be even more aware of Allah (Arabic word for 'One God').
-Muslims will also try to live a better life generally during Ramadan - by trying not to use bad language or think ill of others, for example. - Because of variations in timing due to geographical location, timetables showing when daylight begins and ends during each day of Ramadan are published by Muslim communities and are often printed in local newspapers. - Fasting during Ramadan binds the Muslim community (Ummah) together, both locally and world-wide.
-Even those Muslims who, for whatever reason, do not fast pray five times daily will often try to keep the Ramadan fast.
+Muslims will also try to live a better life generally during Ramadan by trying not to use bad language or think ill of others and give time to reflect on their life before Allah. - There are variations in timing of Ramadan due to geographical location and often in Newham depending on which country's timings Muslim people follow.
+Timetables showing when daylight begins and ends during each day of Ramadan are published by Muslim communities and can be found on-line. - Fasting during Ramadan binds the Muslim community (Ummah) together, both locally and world-wide.